reTHINK-project/specs/messages/discovery-messages.md

 #### Discover Hyperties/DataObjects by GUID

 First, querying the Global Registry with a GUID and then querying the Domain Registry with the associated uIDs.
-Optionally also with types of hyperties schemas (e.g. `comasdm`) and types of hyperties resources (e.g. `chat`).
+Optionally also with types of hyperties/dataObjects schemas (e.g. `comasdm`) and types of hyperties/dataObjects resources (e.g. `chat`).

 Request to Discovery component: